Appearance

 N-Watch does not store a user’s exact home address centrally.

-- The address is stored only on the user’s phone and can be edited at any time.
+- The address / alert text is stored only on the user's phone and can be edited at any time.

-- The address is sent only when an alert is triggered, as an encrypted payload.
+- The alert text is sent only when an alert is triggered, as an encrypted payload.

 Encrypted incident payload (PQC-ready, locked suite)